faiyted/VBA-challenge/README.md

 # VBA-challenge
-** Create new sheet called Combined_Data, loop thrugh all sheet from Q1to Q4

 ** Create a script that loops through all the stocks for each quarter and outputs the following information: